lhr-solar/DataAcq-Sunlight/Docs/source/Overview/software-overview.rst

 ================================

 The `HAL <https://www.st.com/resource/en/user_manual/dm00105879-description-of-stm32f4-hal-and-ll-drivers-stmicroelectronics.pdf>`_
 is provided by STM and allows for easy use of peripheral drivers within the STM.
+The HAL layer was generated using the `STMCube Code Generator <https://www.st.com/en/development-tools/stm32cubemx.html>`_.

 Drivers
 =======